 Rishi K Narang is the Founding Principal of T2AM and manages T2AM’s investment activities.
 Mr. Narang began his career as a Global Investment Strategist for Citibank Alternative Investment in 1996.
 He then co-founded Tradeworx, Inc., a quantitative hedge fund manager, in 1999 and acted as its President until his departure in 2002.
 For three years Mr. Narang was the co-Portfolio Manager and a Managing Director at Santa Barbara Alpha Strategies before founding T2AM, LLC in 2005.
 He is the author of Inside the Black Box: A Simple Guide to Quantitative and High-Frequency Trading.
-Mr. Narang organizes the annual Inside the Black Box quantitative investing conference.
-He is on the Board of Directors of Xambala, Inc., and is an Advisor to DARPA, Planet Labs, McKinley Capital, and Machina.
+Mr. Narang organizes the Inside the Black Box ("ITBB") quantitative investing conference series.
+He is on the Board of Directors of Village Health Works, and is an Advisor to DARPA, Planet Labs, McKinley Capital, and Equeum.
 Mr. Narang completed his BA in Economics from the University of California at Berkeley.

 Stephen P. Boyd is a Scientific Advisor to T2AM, assisting the firm with special research projects.
 Professor Boyd is the Samsung Professor of Engineering, and Professor of Electrical Engineering in the Information Systems Laboratory at Stanford University.
 He is a Fellow of the IEEE and SIAM, a Distinguished Lecturer of the IEEE Control Systems Society, and a member of the National Academy of Engineering.
 His current research focus is on convex optimization applications in control, signal processing, finance, and circuit design.
 Professor Boyd has authored and co-authored many research articles and three books: Convex Optimization, Linear Matrix Inequalities in System and Control Theory, and Linear Controller Design: Limits of Performance.
 His group has produced many open source tools, including CVX, CVXPY and Convex.jl, widely used parser-solvers for convex optimization.
 Professor Boyd has received many awards and honors for his research in control systems engineering and optimization, as well as numerous teaching awards.
 Most recently, he received the Walter J. Gores award, the highest award for teaching at Stanford University.
 At Stanford he has served as Director of the Information Systems Laboratory, Chair of the Library Committee, Chair of the David Packard EE Building Planning & Design Committee, and as a member of the Advisory Board.
 Professor Boyd received an AB degree in Mathematics, summa cum laude, from Harvard University in 1980, and a PhD in EECS from U. C. Berkeley in 1985.
 He also holds an honorary doctorate from Royal Institute of Technology, Stockholm.